acidjazz/summon/README.md

-# summon
+# Summon , Simple Secure Sessioning
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/acidjazz/summon?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-secure php "remember me" and cookie setting methodology
+Secure php "remember me" sessioning methodology

 ## what is this
 this is just a simple secure way to set cookies and revive expired sessions for as long as you want.  it also allows you to view and control all logged in sessions of a user and where they are coming from.